 Alas, although my love for Harry Potter stayed constant, he was eventually replaced in the spotlight by a new passion.
 As a teenager I found myself obsessed with Jane Austen, whose biting wit surprised me every time.
 I pretty much ignored my family for days as I devoured Pride & Prejudice.
 I was never a very patient reader, so I read most of her works within a few months, despite not having a single clue what a carriage was.
 As I worked my way through her books I did become rather grateful I couldn't accidentally disappear into them, as the idea of a world without Wi-Fi, the right to vote and vaccinations didn't seem all that appealing.
 So although there was no 18th century England for me, Austen's novels did bring me to 21st century Britain for a degree in English Language and Literature.

 At university, I worked my way further and further back through English literature until I ended up at the very earliest, almost mythological, works.
 Here be dragons!
 8th century Europe, however, is also not an appealing place to disappear off to, so my grandmother came to the rescue.
 She loaned me her copy of Wild Swans: Three Daughters of China by Jung Chang, which I never returned but gave a place of honour in my own bookcase after I finished it.
 In Chang's book, I discovered a whole history and culture to explore that had never really been on my radar before.
 That book started my fascination with China, but neither me nor my grandmother would have expected that a few years later I would live there myself.

 So yes, picking a favourite book is rather hard when there are so many that change your life without you even realizing it.
-I didn’t pick up any of the books mentioned above with the hope they’d inspire new life goals or travel destinations, and yet each of them did in their own way.
+I didn't pick up any of the books mentioned above with the hope they'd inspire me to teach abroad in China or travel destinations, and yet each of them did in their own way.
 Depending on when you ask me, any of them or many others could be my favourite book.
-And it’d never be a lie.
+And it'd never be a lie.